 A number of options were considered to determine the preferred location for the ED as part of the master planning process.
-Due to the integrated and centralised nature of the existing ED with the adjacent hospital services, the ED will not be relocated and therefore expanded and refurbished in its current location - see Master Plan image on page 1.
+Due to the integrated and centralised nature of the existing ED with the adjacent hospital services, the ED will not be relocated and therefore refurbished and expanded in its current location - see Master Plan image on page 1.